Skip to content

 • You want intent-based loading without writing a new lazy-loader for every button.

-• You want declarative HTML usage (<mountly-feature>) for non-developers to drop into pages.
+• You want declarative HTML usage (<signup-card> or <mountly-feature>) for non-app teams to drop into pages.

 If three or more of those bullets describe your situation, mountly is probably the right tool.